Bruderjulian/LogCleaner/ReadMe.md

 Keep your server clean and tidy
 Prevent lag when opening folders via FTP clients like WinSCP Automate annoying manual cleanup work

+# Original
+This is a fork of https://github.com/cymbycode/LogCleaner I am only maintaining and updating it.
+Also adding features when nesessary!